George Meany: Conflict with Reuther

-Despite their co-operation in the AFL–CIO merger, Meany and Reuther had a contentious relationship for many years.
-In 1963, Meany and Reuther disagreed about the March on Washington for Jobs and Freedom, a major event in the history of the civil rights movement in the United States.
+Despite their co-operation during the AFL–CIO merger, Meany and Reuther had a contentious relationship for many years.
+In 1963, Meany and Reuther disagreed about the March on Washington for Jobs and Freedom, a major event in the history of the U.S. civil rights movement.
 Meany opposed AFL–CIO endorsement of the march.
-In an AFL–CIO executive council meeting on August 12, Reuther's motion for a strong endorsement of the march was supported by only A. Philip Randolph of the Brotherhood of Sleeping Car Porters, the titular leader of the march.
-The AFL–CIO endorsed a civil rights law and allowed individual unions to endorse the march.
+In an AFL–CIO executive council meeting on August 12, 1963, Reuther's motion for a strong endorsement of the march was supported by only A. Philip Randolph of the Brotherhood of Sleeping Car Porters, the titular leader of the march.
+As a compromise, the AFL–CIO backed a civil rights law and allowed individual unions to endorse the march.
 When Meany heard Randolph's speech after the march, he was visibly moved.
-Thereafter, he supported the creation of the A. Philip Randolph Institute to strengthen labor unions among African Americans and to strengthen ties with the African American community.
-Randolph said that he was sure that Meany was morally opposed to racism.
+Thereafter, he supported the creation of the A. Philip Randolph Institute to strengthen labor unions among African Americans and to strengthen ties with the African-American community.
+Randolph said he was sure that Meany was morally opposed to racism.

 At the time of the 1967 AFL–CIO convention, Reuther demanded that Meany make the AFL–CIO more democratic.

 After years of disagreement with Meany, Reuther resigned from the AFL–CIO executive council in February 1967.
-In 1968, Reuther led the UAW out of the AFL–CIO, and the UAW did not re-affiliate with the AFL–CIO until 1981, long after Reuther's death in a 1970 plane crash.
+In 1968, Reuther's UAW withdrew from the AFL–CIO, and the UAW did not re-affiliate with the AFL–CIO until 1981, long after Reuther's death in a 1970 airplane crash.